 “The Second Self” takes its title from Sherry Turkle’s 1984 book which looks at the role of computers in our social and psychological lives.
 Computer technology has served as a great catalyst for society, impacting our awareness of ourselves, of each other and our relationship to the world.
 We endeavour to humanise technology, to create it in our own image, and a fresh aspect of this challenge is to create room for human error and emotion within technology.
 The works by the artists in this exhibition explore the notion of replicating individuality, with all of its flaws, in technology and provide different perspectives on the psychology of computation, allowing us to view our relationship with technology with fresh eyes.

-Donna HUANCA studied at Städelschule, Frankfurt and was the recipient of the DAAD Artist Frankfurt and a Fulbright research grant.
-For Huanca, the body and skin are an ongoing focus and she employs them as both pure surface and material.
-The performers’ presence both activates her studio works and relate to dissimulation, fusion, and camouflage, furnishing the beginnings of a poetic narrative on the fragmentation of identity.
+Donna HUANCA (b.1980, US) studied at Städelschule, Frankfurt and was the recipient of the DAAD Artist Frankfurt and a Fulbright research grant.
 Recent exhibitions include the Zabludowicz Collection, London, Peres Projects, Berlin.
-In 2017, Huanca takes part in the group exhibition Jaguars and Electric Eels at the Julia Stoschek Collection, Berlin and has had a solo exhibition at Travesia Cuatro, Madrid.
+In 2017, Huanca takes part in the group exhibition Jaguars and Electric Eels at the Julia Stoschek Collection, Berlin and currently has a solo exhibition at Travesia Cuatro, Madrid.